mgpauly1458/roseHACC/README.md

 # Trail Catalog
-Our catalog offers a one-stop-shop for all the information any hiker may need.
 Trails are displayed on cards and highlighted on the map using the Leaflet map API.
 <br>
 <img src="https://user-images.githubusercontent.com/74911365/155107754-a7cdbf5f-6df4-475d-b834-7be3556ff077.png">

-Clicking on a trail's card reveals more useful details like the route description, difficluty, total distance, and average time it takes someone to complete the hike.
+Clicking on a trail's card reveals details about the hike like the route description, difficluty, total distance, and average time it takes someone to complete the hike.
 <br>
 <img src="https://user-images.githubusercontent.com/74911365/155107992-8b52982f-20f5-498c-ace7-3ea91b21742d.png">